Online Gambling in Indiana (2026) | Laws, Sports Betting & Casino Guide

 Offshore Online Casinos

-Important: These operators are not licensed by the Indiana Gaming Commission and operate under international regulation.
-Players have no recourse under Indiana law in the event of a dispute.
+Important: These operators are not licensed by the Indiana Gaming Commission.
+They operate offshore under international regulation.
+Players accept additional risk when using unregulated platforms and have no recourse under Indiana law in the event of a dispute.

 | Operator | Indiana Status | Notes |